awsdocs/aws-cpp-developer-guide/doc_source/setup-linux-vcpkg.md

      ```

      To install the entire SDK, enter `./vcpkg/vcpkg install "aws-sdk-cpp[*]" --recurse` or indicate only specific services of the SDK to install by appending a package name in brackets, for example `./vcpkg/vcpkg install "aws-sdk-cpp[s3, ec2]" --recurse`
-   + Also as part of those instructions, proceed to integrate the build environment you are using, such as `./vcpkg/vcpkg integrate install` if you are using Visual Studio Code, or following the provided alternatives to use cmake, etc\.
+   + Also as part of those instructions, proceed to integrate the build environment you are using, such as `./vcpkg/vcpkg integrate install` if you are using Visual Studio Code, or following the provided alternatives to use CMake, etc\.

    The output displays a messages similar to the following: